 Imagine the following. . .

-You go to a holiday dinner where you know your loved one is going to be in the same room with someone who caused them harm.
+You go to a holiday dinner (online or in person) where you know your loved one is going to be in the same room with someone who caused them harm.

 You have to figure out a way to decline a holiday invitation because even phone or email contact is overwhelming for your partner.

-You see your partner/friend sitting in a frozen state at the holiday dinner table.
+You see your partner/friend sitting in a frozen state at the holiday dinner table (or in front of the computer screen).
 Noticing the signs of shut down, you create an excuse to make a hasty exit with them.
 And you have to explain to your children why you cannot stay while fending off questions and comments from the other guests.

 Your loved one is very upset or withdrawn in the hours or days following the event.
 Normally effective grounding strategies do not seem to be enough and because it’s the holidays, their mental health or medical practitioner is unavailable.